gvwilson/sensibleadventures/short-stories/controlled-release.md

 columns in the daily papers.
 Intelligent design."
 He snorts.

 The man with the tired eyes shrugs apologetically.
-The thing is, he explains, it seemed to be working, so those in charge such things–the ones in the shadows, the ones who worked for organizations that never, *never*, officially existed–had decided to up the stakes.
+The thing is, he explains, it seemed to be working, so those in charge of such things–the ones in the shadows, the ones who worked for organizations that never, *never*, officially existed–had decided to up the stakes.